-This information will help you prepare for your first appointment with your colorectal surgeon.
-If your Patient Access Specialist tells you that your doctor is going to perform a flexible sigmoidoscopy during your appointment, you may need to do a bowel preparation.
+This information will help you get ready for your first appointment with your colorectal surgeon.
+If your Patient Access Specialist tells you that you’re going to have a flexible sigmoidoscopy during your appointment, you may need to do a bowel preparation.

 About Your Flexible Sigmoidoscopy

-A flexible sigmoidoscopy is an exam of your lower colon and rectum done by your doctor.
-It allows your doctor to examine your rectum and lower colon by placing a thin, flexible scope into your rectum and up into your colon to check for abnormal changes.
-The scope has a tiny camera in it so the doctor can take a biopsy (sample of tissue) or pictures.
+A flexible sigmoidoscopy is an exam where your doctor checks your lower colon (large intestine) and rectum.
+This is done by placing a thin, flexible scope into your rectum and up into your colon to check for abnormal changes.
+The scope has a tiny camera in it so your doctor can take a biopsy (sample of tissue) or pictures.

 During this procedure, you will be lying on your left side.
 The procedure lasts about 5 to 10 minutes.Back to top